dylan-1006/CareCircle/README.md

 - **Registration**: If you are a new user, you can register by providing the required information and following the registration process within the application.

-For more information on contributing to CareCircle, please refer to the [Contribution Guidelines](link-to-contribution-guidelines).

 ## Support

-If you encounter any issues or have questions related to using CareCircle, please reach out to our support team at support@carecircle.com.
+If you encounter any issues or have questions related to using CareCircle, please reach out to our support team at rexlim2003@gmail.com.
 We are here to assist you and ensure a smooth user experience.

 ## About